You guys. Parents love weddings. Did you know this already? Well they do.

-As a photographer, I always enjoyed the parent dances during the reception (typically the groom dances with his mom and the bride dances with her dad, but I have seen every possible combination under the sun.)
-The dances make for lovely photo ops and they are a great way to kick off the dance party.
-(After the parent dances are over, it’s pretty easy for the DJ to play a Jackson 5 song and fill up the dance floor.)
+As a photographer, I always enjoyed the parent dances during the reception (typically a groom dances with his mom and a bride dances with her dad, but I have seen every possible combination under the sun including step-parents, grandparents, siblings, etc.) The dances make for lovely photo ops and they are a great way to kick off the dance party.
+(After the parent dances are over, it’s pretty easy for the DJ to play a Jackson Five song and fill up the dance floor.)
 But now, as a parent, I love the parent dances even more.
-Now as the photographer AND the parent, I watch the parent dances and think, “Someday I’m going to dance with MY kids at their weddings,” and I literally get tears in my eyes (I am tearing up right now, actually).
-The parent dances have become one of the sweetest parts of a wedding reception to me.
-I imagine how special it is for a parent to get just 3 minutes of time with their grown up kid on his or her wedding day and just hold their hands and laugh with them.
-3 minutes is all they get – brides and grooms are busy people with A LOT of things to do and people to see – and I know these parents soak it all up. *sniff, sniff
+I imagine how special it is for a parent to get just 3 minutes of time with their grown up kid on their wedding day and just hold their hands and laugh with them.
+3 minutes is all they get – marrying couples are busy people with A LOT of things to do and people to see – and I know these parents soak it all up. *sniff, sniff

-Given my new obsession with the parent dances, I thought I’d share a few Do’s and Don’ts to help some of you think about this part of the reception and get some ideas for how you’d like it to go on your wedding day.
+Given my obsession with the parent dance, I thought I’d share a few Do’s and Don’ts to help some of you think about this part of the reception and get some ideas for how to handle it on your wedding day.

-1. Freakin’ do it.
+1. Do it.
 Sure you may not want to because it takes time away from the party and it is embarrassing to dance with your mom, but for goodness sake just dance with her.
 If any of my clients are on the fence about whether or not to include a parent dance in their reception I really push for it.
-“Think how happy it will make your mom/dad,” I tell them.
+“Think how happy it will make your mom/dad,” I tell them, pleadingly.
 And I say the same to you.

 2. Don’t talk the whole time.
 Since you’re a little uncomfortable dancing in the first place – and especially with your parent – the normal thing to do is make small talk and chit chat.
-But talking the whole time about banal things like “was the steak cooked well enough” is really boring and kills the magic.
+But talking the whole time about banal things like “was the steak cooked well enough” is not only really boring but also makes it harder to get nice photos of you two together.
 Talk a little and smile and laugh, but don’t talk through the entire song.

 4. Do try to choose a song that is special to you but not predictable and not cheesy.
 There are hundreds of lists of great songs online if you just search for “parent dance wedding song” but half of them are predictable and the other half are cheesy.
-Choose something special to you both, not special to half the world.
+I suggest you choose something special to you both, not special to half the world.

-5. Do consider doing your parent dances at the same time rather than doing two different songs if you’re short on time and/or super uncomfortable.
-It’s a win-win situation: everyone gets the dance they want and everyone gets off the dance floor pretty quickly.
+5. Do consider doing your parent dances at the same time rather than doing two different songs, especially if you’re short on time and/or super uncomfortable.
+It’s a win-win situation: everyone gets the dance they want and everyone gets off the dance floor quickly.